27 Oct Say a little prayer and time the market !

 From Nobel Laureate Robert Merton (1981) to Nobel Memorial Prize Winner Paul Samuelson (1994), numerous studies have proven that an investor cannot consistently benefit from market timing.
 In the context of portfolio management, market timing can quickly become an inefficient and expensive strategy that calls for more luck than skills.

 To study the impact of market timing, we examine the impact of missing some days in the stock markets for an investor.
-To do so, we can compare the annualized loss incurred by investors missing the best days of the market instead of staying fully invested.
+To do so, we can compare the annualized loss incurred by investors missing the best days of the market instead of staying fully invested since the beginning of 2000.

 Missing only a few days in the stock market can have some drastic consequences on the performance of the whole portfolio.
-By missing the 30 best days, which is just 1.2% of the total days over the period, the performance of a portfolio would have been decreased by 8.7% per year.
+By missing the 30 best days, which represents only 1.2% of the total days over the period, the performance of a portfolio would have been decreased by 8.7% per year.
 The consequences are thus significant.

 Market timing is a brilliant concept, in theory.
 In practice, it often goes wrong.
 Therefore, we don’t pray and time market entry.
 Instead, we dollar-cost average all investments, irrespective of portfolio size.